nrminor/.dotfiles/README.md

 ### Setup on a new Apple machine

 The point of this repository is to make setting up my development environment on different machines easy.
-The do so, I use [NixOS](https://nixos.org/), and ultimately [nix-darwin](https://github.com/LnL7/nix-darwin), to install packages from the Nix Package Repository, from Homebrew, and from the Mac App Store.
-It also handles downloading and deploying my dotfiles with [dotter](https://github.com/SuperCuber/dotter).
+To do so, I use [NixOS](https://nixos.org/), and ultimately [nix-darwin](https://github.com/LnL7/nix-darwin), to install packages from the Nix Package Repository, from Homebrew, and from the Mac App Store.
+Nix also handles downloading and deploying my dotfiles (which is to say this repo) with [dotter](https://github.com/SuperCuber/dotter).
 With these tools, we can take a very tedious series of manual installs, all of which tend toward bloat, and reduce them to just a few commands on a new machine.

 First, assuming you've fired up a Terminal window on a new apple computer, we first need these dotfiles, which include a Nix flake: